 The festival mixes performance with booths demonstrating local crafts.
 Continue reading Presov Folk Festival

 On Saturday we went to Presov and discovered the old town square hosting the city’s folk festival.
 There was lots of traditional singing and dancing and all sorts of craftspeople, weavers, musical instrument makers, metal workers and carvers demonstrating along with falconers in the long town square.
-It was a mixed crowd, with blonde Slavs and dark Roma enjoying the music and dancing of both … Continue reading Presov, Slovakia (Slovakia’s Candy Land.)
+It was a mixed crowd, with blonde Slavs and dark Roma enjoying the music and dancing of both groups.
+Preshov has the reputation of a gray industrial town in the far east of Slovakia.
+But the Slovak Spectator has described the town center as “candyland” because of its bright colors and intricate decoration. … Continue reading Presov, Slovakia (Slovakia’s Candy Land.)

 This is from a June 2003 letter: There’s a valley on the Slovak-Polish border that’s been a constant battle-ground, so much so that its official name is Dolina smrti, the Valley of Death.
 The Dukla pass is where the Poles and the Habsburgs and then the Russians and Habsburgs fought during the 18th and 19th centuries.
-In the twentieth century, during the First World War, … Continue reading The Valley of Death (Dukla Pass), Slovakia
+In the twentieth century, during the First World War, more than 1.8 million people died in Eastern Slovakia, mostly in battles in this area.
+In the Second World War there was a two-month battle between the Germans and the Red Army in which, on … Continue reading The Valley of Death (Dukla Pass), Slovakia

 In Eastern Slovakia there are many fine old towns, often settled by German craftsman and guildsman brought in by various emperors to jump start the economy.
 They are still working towns.
 One of the most beautiful, Levoča, which is noted for its fine wood carvings, has gothic and baroque buildings still lived in.
-It has a museum dedicated to the alter carvings of Master Pavol. … Continue reading Levoca, Slovakia
+It has a museum dedicated to the alter carvings of Master Pavol.
+The main street has grocers and hardware stores vying with ice cream stands, coffee shops and “souveniry” stands.
+It is kind of the way Bratislava was when we lived here.
+But I wonder for how … Continue reading Levoca, Slovakia

 St. Elizabeth’s Cathedral is the Easternmost Gothic Cathedral in Europe, the frontier of Western Christianity.
 Continue reading Kosice, St. Elizabeth’s Cathedral

 This is from a June 2008 letter The Golden Beggar is the symbol of Kosice.
 He begged for a living at the same place on the main square all his “working” life.
-When he retired he built a fine house right behind the spot where he “worked.”
-The house is topped a statue of the beggar, hat in hand, in a bow toward the street. … Continue reading Kosice’s Golden Beggar
+When he retired he built a fine house … Continue reading Kosice’s Golden Beggar

 This is from a June 2008 letter.
 On Saturday afternoon at one most of the stores in downtown Kosice close and the town gets down to the real business of a June Saturday afternoon, manufacturing brides.
 St. Elizabeth’s Cathedral is running an assembly line.
 Earlier in the week I wondered why there were so many catholic churches in old town Kosice.
-On Saturday afternoon I … Continue reading The Kosice Bride Industry
+On Saturday afternoon I didn’t need to ask.
+Wedding bells and organ music sang from each of them.
+Following the ceremonies the newly minted brides (and grooms) strolled the streets of the old town almost always followed by some … Continue reading The Kosice Bride Industry

 Kosice is particularly active at night.
 There is a musical fountain in the main square between St. Elizabeth’s Cathedral and the National Theater.
 It’s a gathering point.
 Continue reading Kosice.
 Slovakia, at night